 Sue: Did they decide not to vidfire it (she doesn’t get the capitalisation) because the fans don’t rate this story very highly?

-Me: Don’t worry, I’m sure they will polish this turd eventually.
+Me: Don’t worry, Sue, I’m sure they’ll polish this turd eventually.

 The Unwilling Warriors

-This is Sue’s first reaction to the Sensorites.
-She believes they look “OK” even if they are wearing romper suits and sport dinner plates for feet.
+Sue is very taken by the Sensorites, even if they are wearing romper suits and have dinner plates for feet.

-Me: The Ood, yes, I know, I told you yesterday that they are practically neighbours.
+Me: The Ood.
+Yes, I know.
+I told you yesterday, they’re practically neighbours.

 Sue: Did you?
 That’s interesting.
-I think they are a pretty good alien for the time.
-I’m sure this would have frightened the kids in the 1960s.
+I think they’re a pretty good alien for the time.
+I’m sure this would have frightened kids in the 1960s.
 They have a cool name as well.

-Me: When I saw images of the Sensorites in books, back when I was a kid, I convinced myself they were the best monsters ever.
-They looked really eerie and threatening and there’s a Top Trump card from the 1970s where they look amazing.
-And then I finally got to see the episodes in the mid-90s – I think I made you go to bed first – and they were a crushing disappointment.
+Me: When I saw pictures of the Sensorites in books, back when I was a kid myself, I thought they were the best monsters ever.
+They looked really eerie and threatening, and there’s this Top Trump card from the 1970s where they look amazing.
+And then I finally got to see the episodes in the mid-90s – you’d already gone to bed – and they were a crushing disappointment.

 Sue: What’s so bad about it?
 It’s fine so far.
-What happens that makes it so terrible?
+What happens to make it so terrible?

 Me: I can’t remember.

 Sue: Why not?
-You are always staying up late to watch this stuff.
-I can hear the theme tune coming from downstairs when I’m trying to sleep.
+You’re always staying up late to watch this stuff.
+I can hear the theme tune playing downstairs when I’m trying to sleep.

-Me: Because, even in my darkest hours, I have never found myself in a situation where I’ve ever wanted to watch The Sensorites again.
+Me: Because, Sue, even in my darkest hours, I’ve never found myself in a situation where I’ve ever wanted to watch The Sensorites again.

-Sue: I thought you liked everything about Doctor Who?
+Sue: But I thought you liked everything about Doctor Who?

 Me: I don’t like all of it!
-It’s not possible to like all of it.
+It isn’t possible to like all of it.
 That would be insane.
-Anyone who tells you they like all of it is either lying or they are incapable of critical thought.
+Anyone who tells you otherwise is either lying or incapable of critical thought.

-Sue: But you’ll buy this when it’s released on DVD?
+Sue: But you’ll still buy this story when it’s released on DVD?

 Me: Of course I bloody will.
-Now hush, we’re missing a really exciting bit in a corridor.
+Now hush, we’re missing an exciting bit in a corridor.

 Hidden Danger

-In an attempt to keep boredom at bay, I suggest that Sue plays a little game with me during this episode…
+In an attempt to keep boredom at bay, I ask Sue to play a little game with me.

-Me: See that Sensorite over there?
+Me: You see that Sensorite over there?
 Yes, the fat one who hasn’t said anything yet.
-Well, I will give you a foot massage if you can guess who that is.
-I’ll even give you a clue.
-He was a famous entertainer who was best-known for co-hosting a very popular children’s TV show in the 60s and 70s.
-You’ll want to shout it out when you get it.
+Well, I’ll give you a foot massage if you can tell me who he is.
+I’ll even give you a clue: he’s best known for co-hosting a popular children’s TV programme in the 1960s and ’70s.
+You’ll want to shout its name out when you get it.

 Sue: Is it John Craven?